-U.S. Roadmap: FINRA, CFP, NASAA and Insurance
+U.S. Roadmap: FINRA, CFP, CPA and Insurance

 This is a practical study roadmap, not official licensing guidance.